Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 How heat treatment works and what labs detect

 Standard heat treatment dissolves some of the rutile silk and allows chromium atoms to distribute more evenly, resulting in better colour saturation and fewer visible inclusions.
-The process has been practiced for centuries: craftsmen in Thailand's Chanthaburi region developed sophisticated wood-fire kiln techniques as far back as the 17th century and the region became the world's heat-treatment capital long before the science was formally understood.
+The process was perfected by craftsmen in Thailand's Chanthaburi region from the 17th century onward, long before it had a scientific explanation.
+The Chanthaburi masters developed sophisticated wood-fire kiln techniques and turned their region into the world capital of corundum heat treatment well before science formally described what was happening.

 What the ruby symbolises